IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/integrate-tomtom-indigo-into-a-gradle-project-navkit2.md

     // This plugin should be always applied first, before the rest of the `defaults` plugins. id("com.tomtom.ivi.platform.defaults.core")

+    // Optional: To configure in the defaults from NavKit2 TomTom IndiGO Application. id("com.tomtom.ivi.appsuite.navkit2.defaults.navkit2")
     // Optional: To configure in the defaults from Media TomTom IndiGO Application. id("com.tomtom.ivi.appsuite.media.defaults.media")
     // Optional: To configure in the defaults from Communications TomTom IndiGO Application.